daikon-games/rt-shell/README.md

 }
 ```

 Simple, right?
 With that function in place, you can call `say_greeting` from the shell as you saw in the screenshot above.

+If you want to use spaces in your arguments, like writing out a sentence, you can surround it in double quotes, like `say_greeting "Mr and Mrs Fox"`.
+This would output `Hello Mr and Mrs Fox!`.

 I'm sure you can think of all sorts of commands that would come in handy for debugging and testing your game.
 How about a script that set's the player's max health, or money counter?
 A script that spawns an enemy or a treasure item?
 Experiment and have fun, happy developing!

 ## Adding Command Metadata